 Extra virgin olive oil brands may be entered in the competition by any company or organization responsible for the brand in the market.
 This can be a farm, mill, cooperative, bottler, importer, distributor or marketer.

 Flavored, infused or aromatized oils are not permitted.

-After March 1, 2019 registration can close at any moment if the optimal number of entries is reached.
-If you want to participate in the 2019 NYIOOC, you should register today.
+After March 1, 2020 registration can close at any moment if the optimal number of entries is reached.
+Registration is now closed.

 Yes!
 If your olive oil wins an award, it will be photographed and publicized.
 Samples should be of the same packaging you use in the marketplace.

 You can update your NYIOOC entry right from your Producer Dashboard.
 Please note: editing your entry is not allowed once you ship your samples to NYIOOC.